tziaki93/MIABIS/OBIBv2.1/README.md

 ## Loading the Ontology

-The ontology is serialized in **OWL/XML** format.
+The ontology is serialized in **OWL** format.
 It can be loaded using any OWL-compatible tool:

 - **Protégé** (recommended): Open `obib.owl` via *File → Open*